harmehar-kaur/harmehar-kaur.github.io/_posts/2025-03-02-CryptoCurrencyAndJacking.md

 ---
-title:
+title: Cryptocurrency and the Rise of Cryptojacking
-date: 2025-01-02
+date: 2025-03-02
-categories:
+categories: [Cyber Security Fundamentals]
-tags:
+tags: [cryptocurrency, blockchain, mining, cryptojacking, cybersecurity, digital wallets]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/forensics.jpg
-  alt:
+  alt: Digital wallet and blockchain network illustration
 ---

-correct the formatting of the above markdown file and give it a appropriate title and add approprate tags and make the tone conversational as written in blogs also don't put the "part " thing in the title  and follow the content i have written only take things like author harmehar kaur and same for path of image /assets/forensics.jpg and the date would be 2 december 2024 and category for the blog is DFIR and enclose category and tags in sqaure brackets [] . make the location of the artefact a bulleted point so the markdown format you return doesnot break mid blog

-Cryptocurrency
+### 💸 Cryptocurrency: The Digital Gold Rush

-Cryptocurrency is digital money that can be used to buy goods and services, using strong encryption techniques to secure online transactions.
-Banks, governments and even companies like Microsoft and AT&T are very aware of its importance and are jumping on the cryptocurrency bandwagon!
+Cryptocurrency is digital money designed for the internet age.
+It can be used to buy goods and services and is secured using advanced encryption techniques that ensure online transactions remain private and tamper-proof.
+With big players like Microsoft and AT&T getting involved, it’s clear that cryptocurrency is more than just a trend—it’s reshaping the future of finance.

+#### How Does It Work?

-1. Cryptocurrency owners keep their money in encrypted, virtual ‘wallets.’
-When a transaction takes place between the owners of two digital wallets, the details are recorded in a decentralized, electronic ledger or blockchain system.
-This means it is carried out with a degree of anonymity and is self-managed, with no interference from third parties such as central banks or government entities.
+1. **Wallet to Wallet:** Cryptocurrency owners store their digital assets in encrypted, virtual ‘wallets.’
+When a transaction takes place, it’s recorded on a decentralized electronic ledger known as the **blockchain**.
+This means the transaction is private, secure, and doesn’t require approval from a central bank or any third party.

-2. Approximately every ten minutes, special computers collect data about the latest cryptocurrency transactions, turning them into mathematical puzzles to maintain confidentiality.

-These transactions are then verified through a technical and highly complex process known as ‘mining.’
-This step typically involves an army of ‘miners’ working on high-end PCs to solve mathematical puzzles and authenticate transactions.

-3. Once verified, the ledger is updated and electronically copied and disseminated worldwide to anyone belonging to the blockchain network, effectively completing a transaction.

-Cryptojacking
-Cryptojacking is an emerging threat that hides on a user’s computer, mobile phone, tablet, laptop or server, using that machine’s resources to 'mine’ cryptocurrencies without the user's consent or knowledge.

-Many victims of cryptojacking didn’t even know they’d been hacked until it was too late!
+2. **The Puzzle Process:** Every 10 minutes or so, powerful computers collect transaction data and turn it into complex mathematical puzzles.
+Solving these puzzles helps secure the network.

+3. **Mining Magic:** This process of solving puzzles and validating transactions is known as **mining**.
+Miners—armed with high-powered PCs—race to solve these problems.
+The first one to succeed gets to verify the transaction and earns a reward in the form of cryptocurrency.

+4. **Global Ledger Update:** Once verified, the transaction is added to the blockchain and instantly copied across the entire network.
+Everyone in the blockchain network gets an updated version of the ledger, which keeps things transparent and secure.

+---

+### ⚠️ Cryptojacking: When Your Device Mines Without You Knowing

+As cryptocurrencies gain popularity, a darker side has emerged—**cryptojacking**.
+This sneaky cyber threat secretly hijacks your computer, smartphone, tablet, or even your servers to mine cryptocurrency... without your permission!

+Many users never realize what’s happening until their devices slow down or start acting strangely.
+By then, the damage may already be done—whether it’s reduced performance, overheating, or an increased electricity bill.

+**Stay alert**: If your system suddenly feels sluggish or you notice odd background processes, it might be time to scan for cryptojacking scripts.

+---

+Cryptocurrency might be revolutionizing finance, but it also comes with new risks.
+The key is staying informed, so you can ride the digital wave safely and securely.